 In the majority of our jurisdictions, we earn revenue and incur costs in the local currency of such jurisdiction.
-We earn significant revenues and incur significant costs in foreign currencies including the Euro, Mexican peso, Brazilian real, the Chinese yuan/renminbi and the Venezuelan bolívar.
+We earn significant revenues and incur significant costs in foreign currencies including the Euro, Mexican Peso, Brazilian Real, the Chinese Yuan/Renminbi, the Venezuelan Bolívar and the Russian Ruble.
 As a result, movements in exchange rates could cause our revenues and expenses to materially fluctuate, impacting our future profitability and cash flows.
 Our purchases of raw materials in Latin America, EMEA and Asia Pacific and future business operations and opportunities, including the continued expansion of our business outside North America, may further increase the risk that cash flows resulting from these activities may be adversely affected by changes in currency exchange rates.
 If and when appropriate, we intend to manage these risks through foreign currency hedges and/or by utilizing local currency funding of these expansions.
 We do not intend to hold financial instruments for trading or speculative purposes.